-One the challenges for American Revolution historians is that not all sources are written in English.
+One of the challenges for American Revolution historians is that not all sources are written in English.
 This is particularly true for those associated with the French involvement in the Revolution.
-For example, the Treaty of Aranjuez (1779) confirmed the Spanish committment of the Bourbon Family Compact to enter a war with Great Britain on the side of the French.
+For example, the Treaty of Aranjuez (1779) confirmed the Spanish commitment of the Bourbon Family Compact to enter a war with Great Britain on the side of the French.
 This treaty is found in the Davenport volume listed below but is only available in French.

 Davenport, Frances G., and Charles Oscar Paullin, eds.
 European Treaties Bearing on the History of the United States and Its Dependencies.
 4 vols.
 Clark, N.J: Lawbook Exchange, 2004.